benelan/choroator/README.md

 ## TODO
 To do list

+* fix GUI background color
+* scale text doesn't show up on dark base maps for folium (somehow change css class to 'leaflet-bar')
 * add class break support to folium
 * add density support to folium
-* scale text doesn't show up on dark base maps for folium (somehow change css class to 'leaflet-bar')
-* start integrating county GEOJSONs
+* use pandas for the web function
+* and a population normalization option (framework already in place with density)
 * clean up and comment code
 * clean up readme
-* use pandas for the web function
-* create seperate tabs on the GUI for web vs folium
-* and a population normalization option (framework already in place with density)
+* start integrating county GEOJSONs

 ## Built With